WA Nickel Developer in Close Proximity to BHP’s Smelter

-However, as you can see from the chart above, since the start of March the metal has fallen by approximately US$1.00 per pound as concerns arose regarding oversupply from a potential decision by Indonesia that would allow for a restoration in nickel ore exports after a three-year ban.
+However, since the start of March the metal has fallen by approximately US$1.00 per pound as concerns arose regarding oversupply from a potential decision by Indonesia that would allow for a restoration in nickel ore exports after a three-year ban.

 With these dynamics in play, speculative selling is occurring, effectively boosting inventories.

 However, most analysts are of the view that equilibrium will return.

 Tesla chief executive Elon Musk commented that nickel was the company’s "biggest concern" in scaling lithium-ion cell production.